Welcome to Health News for the Johnston Public School District!!!!

 Several health screenings are conducted by certified school nurse-teachers throughout the school year.
 These screenings are mandated by the RI Departments of Education and Health.
 Students will be screened unless written documentation is received from a child’s health care provider that the screening has been completed.

 Only medications that cannot be given outside of school hours will be given in school.
-If medication must during the school day, please contact the certified school nurse-teacher at your child’s school and refer to our medication policy below.
+Only FDA approved medication will be administered in school.
+If medication is a must during the school day, please contact the certified school nurse-teacher at your child’s school and refer to our medication policy below.